EricGebhart/flickr-fetcher/README.md

 ### The Worker

-If a worker thread fails, it is likely a timeout from the fetch of the image or is likely a malformed image in which case all the threads will fail.
+If a worker thread fails, it is likely a timeout from the fetch of the image or is likely a malformed image in which case all the resizing will fail.
+I have no idea if this is a real problem or not.
 There are probably scenarios of which I have no idea.

 In any case the job should end up back waiting in the queue to be tried again.